 13.2.4.2 Editorial revisions should not be regarded as draft revisions of Questions as specified in §§ 13.2.2 to 13.2.3, but each editorially updated Questions should be accompanied, until the next revision, by a footnote stating “Radiocommunication Study Group (nomenclature of Study Group to be inserted as appropriate) made editorial amendments to this Question in the year (insert year in which amendments have been made) in accordance with Resolution ITU-R 1”.

+13.2.4.3 Each Study Group may approve editorially revised Questions, normally by consensus.
+Should one or more Member State(s) consider that the revision is more than editorial updating and object to the editorial revision, the procedures for adoption and approval of draft revisions specified in §§ 13.2.2 to 13.2.3 should apply.

 ….